rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref-info/check-types/host-info-check-type-ref.rst

    :local:
    :depth: 1

 Hostinfo checks are a special class of checks that run on demand.

 In contrast to the remote and agent check types which allow you to schedule alarms or alerts for remote and agent-type checks and run them on a regular schedule, you cannot schedule Hostinfo checks or create alarms or alerts for them.

 Create Hostinfo checks to perform tasks like the following:

 - Fetch data on demand.
 For example, you can use a Hostinfo check to pipe data about the host to other services or applications.

 - Run occasional checks to troubleshoot an issue.

 - Periodically fetch data from large clusters of servers with the granularity of fetching from an individual computer.
 For example, use a Hostinfo check to retrieve information from a dashboard built on Kibana.

 - Use in conjunction with service helper software to generate suggestions that are based based on the status of a system or piece information that is required by support technicians.

 The following table provides a list of the Hostinfo checks supported by the monitoring service.

-**Hostinfo checks supported by Rackspace Cloud Monitoring**
+**Hostinfo checks supported by Rackspace Monitoring**

 +------------------------+-----------------------------------------------------------+
 | Hostinfo type          | Description                                               |